kyriemao/LLM4CS/README.md

 # LLM4CS

-This is an anonymous repository for our EMNLP 2023 Submission:
+This is the repository for our EMNLP 2023 Findings paper:

 **Large Language Models Know Your Contextual Search Intent: A Prompting Framework for Conversational Search**